vkeshav300/cpm/.github/ISSUE_TEMPLATE/bug-report.md

 **In the code (if applicable):**
 *File(s)*: '....'
-*Conflicting*: (if the code may interfere with existing or future features.)
+*Conflicting*: (if the code may interfere with existing or future features)

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem

 **Computer Information:**
  - *OS:* "MacOS Ventura 13.4"